 - Geothermal heat pump repairs – Whether your pump won’t turn on at all, or your home just doesn’t seem as comfortable as it should, it is a good idea to have a technician with the right skills out to your home to work on your geothermal heat pump.

 - Geothermal heat pump maintenance – During your 19-step geothermal heat pump tune-up, we’ll perform a carbon monoxide and combustion analysis, clean and adjust your burns and heat exchange, lubricate as necessary, evaluate and change your air filters as necessary, check your fan speeds, and more.

-You can depend on us for all of your geothermal services in the Greater Lehigh Valley, PA area—contact us online or by phone to request an estimate.
+Looking for geothermal heating and cooling service “near me” in the Greater Lehigh Valley, PA area?
+You can rely on Jack Lehr!
+Contact us online or by phone at 888-454-7365 to request an estimate.

 Types of Geothermal Heat Pumps